 - I strew new food choices when I can – not things that must be eaten, but things that may pique curiosity.
 I have even been known to digitally strew.
 I signed the kids up for Kahn Academy where they can work on theorems or computer programming on a whim.
 I download audiobooks and different music almost daily from our local library that they find on their virtual “bookshelf.”

 - I make sure I don’t work too hard at strewing.
 I find if I am attached to the outcome and really want something to take hold, it does not work.
-I have to think of it like an invitation.
+I have to think of it as an invitation.
 When I receive invitations loaded with expectations that feel burdensome, I am not inspired to attend.
 That is how I frame my strewing efforts.

 - I have even been known to strew people into their experience too!
 It sounds a bit covert, I know!
 For example, at a recent National Park, the ranger was offering a survival class for $2 per child.
 I knew my kids would jump at the chance and I knew that this gentleman had a wealth of knowledge that went beyond the class.
 After the survival class ended, I watched two of my three kids pepper the ranger with questions about his work, favorite encounters with animals, and his success gold panning.
 The invitation was accepted (by two out of three anyway)!